Home > Business > Human resources > Continuous improvement: focus on onboarding

 Share this page :

-We know that recruitment is an important development issue.
-Beyond the cost they represent when they fail, they are above all a crucial investment for businesses.
-So, how can we integrate the recruitment process into a long-term vision for the company's evolution?
+As we all know, recruitment is a major development issue.
+Over and above the cost of unsuccessful recruitment, it is above all a crucial investment for companies.
+So how do you integrate the recruitment process into a long-term vision for the company's development?
 Antoine Chaudron talks to us about recruitment as a lever for continuous innovation and onboarding.

 onboarding - ORSYS

-We know that recruitment only ends at the end of the trial period: this is why the onboarding period must be particularly careful.
-To clearly define its contours, we can say that it begins the day the candidate and the employer sign a mutual agreement (or confirm their reciprocal commitment by e-mail), even if the future hire is not yet present. physically in the company.
-Likewise, onboarding ends at the end of the trial period.
+We all know that recruitment only ends at the end of the probationary period: that's why the onboarding period needs to be particularly careful.
+To define it clearly, onboarding begins on the day when the candidate and the employer sign a mutual agreement (or confirm their commitment to each other by e-mail), even if the future recruit is not yet physically present in the company.
+Similarly, onboarding ends at the end of the trial period.

-The causes can be multiple (better offer from a competitor, poor reception or poor follow-up during the trial period, etc.), hence the importance of organizing to retain this good candidate.
+There may be many reasons for this (a better offer from a competitor, poor reception or poor follow-up during the trial period, etc.), which is why it is so important to get organised in order to keep this good candidate.

-Hiring a new employee represents a significant investment (cost of recruitment, training of the person concerned, salary during the trial period, etc.) which must be recouped quickly: the sooner the company successfully integrates the candidate and makes him operational, the sooner it will have succeeded in its bet.
+Hiring a new employee represents a major investment (cost of recruitment, training, salary during the trial period, etc.) that needs to be recouped quickly: the sooner the company successfully integrates the candidate and makes him or her operational, the sooner it will have succeeded in its aim.

-Of course the HR department is the first concerned.
-We can also count on the future N+1 or even the N+2.
-They must indeed be completely involved, in coordination with HR.
-For example, if the candidate does not join the company straight away, the N+1 must check in regularly or invite the future entrant to special events or meetings in order to maintain the candidate's interest. -this.
-In addition, he must be assigned a "tutor" who will liaise with the company's various departments, who will be an administrative relay for all material questions and above all who will collect any comments or grievances from the future new employee.
+Of course, the HR department is the first to be involved.
+We can also count on the future N+1 or even N+2.
+They must be fully involvedin coordination with HR.
+For example, if the candidate doesn't join the company straight away, the N+1 must check in regularly or invite the future recruit to special events or meetings in order to maintain the candidate's interest.
+In addition, the candidate should be assigned a "tutor" who will liaise with the company's various departments, act as an administrative relay for all material matters and, above all, take any comments or complaints from the future new employee.

-The tutor is therefore of capital importance from the arrival of the newcomer, especially in the first days during which the latter must not feel alone or left to their own devices.
-During this period, the tutor can (and must) send corrective messages if necessary.
-This requires a well-established organization and method:
+The tutor is therefore of vital importance from the moment the newcomer arrives, especially during the first few days, when he or she must not feel alone or left to fend for himself or herself.
+During this period, the tutor can (and should) pass on corrective messages if necessary.
+This requires a well-honed organisation and method:

-• development of an hour-by-hour schedule for the first 15 days;
+• Drawing up an hour-by-hour schedule for the first 15 days;

-• plan a debriefing interview at least every 2 days with the N+1;
+• schedule a debriefing meeting at least every 2 days with the N+1;

 • plan an immersion in a particular factory, warehouse or department;

-• plan the dates for the mid-term and end-of-term interview.
+• plan the dates for the mid-term and end-of-course interviews.

-It is up to the HR department to develop this organization, and above all, to control each step of the process to improve its effectiveness.
+It is up to the HR department to develop this organisation and, above all, to monitor each stage of the process in order to improve its effectiveness.

-The company must be able to rely on a structured onboarding process that leaves plenty of room for dialogue that can be opened up by the comments of a new employee.
-Indeed, what could be better than a fresh eye to highlight positive aspects to be sustained as well as dysfunctions to be improved?
+The company needs to be able to rely on a structured onboarding process that leaves plenty of room for the dialogue that can be opened up by a new employee's comments.
+After all, what could be better than a fresh pair of eyes to highlight both the positive aspects that need to be sustained and the shortcomings that need to be improved?

-The specificity of recruitment in a process of continuous improvement
+The specific nature of recruitment as part of a continuous improvement approach

-Beyond onboarding, the six stages of recruitment must aim towards excellence:
+In addition to onboarding, the six stages of recruitment must aim for excellence:

-Does it exactly match the job description?
-Is the employer brand sufficiently highlighted?
+Does it correspond exactly to the job description?
+Is the employer brand sufficiently promoted?

 2- Sorting CVs

-How is it organized?
-On what priority criteria?
+How is it organised?
+What are the priority criteria?
 How important are spelling and syntax?

 3-The telephone pre-selection interview

 Does the recruiter give a good first impression of the company?
-How does the conclusion of this interview go?
+What happens at the end of the interview?

-Did the recruiter present the interview process before starting?
-What are the essential questions he has prepared?
-What type of conclusion did he choose?
-What image does the recruiter give through his behavior?
+Did the recruiter explain how the interview would be conducted beforehand?
+What questions have they prepared that are essential?
+What type of conclusion have they chosen?
+What image does the recruiter give through his behaviour?

-Who are the people the candidate must meet?
+Who does the candidate have to meet?
 Who gives their opinion and how?
-Collegial decision, or does someone ultimately decide?
+Is it a collective decision, or does someone make the final decision?

-Whether the response is positive or negative, the company must always give the best image of itself: how is the response letter or e-mail written?
-What is the maximum time limit for it to be sent?
+Whether the response is positive or negative, the company must always give the best image of itself: how is the reply letter or e-mail drafted?
+What is the maximum deadline for sending it?

 All these questions require clear and precise answers.
-Recruitment therefore requires the development and continuous improvement of a specific process, controllable and verifiable at each moment.
+Recruitment therefore requires the development and continuous improvement of a specific process that can be checked and verified at any time.

 The mid-term interview: self-criticism and questioning

-To properly prepare for this interview, the HR manager will have spoken beforehand with all employees who have been in contact with the new entrant.
-But this is only part of the interview: the other, very important part, consists of getting the new hire to talk and listen to the feelings of the new hire on all subjects concerning the company (including the recruitment process).
+To prepare for this interview, the HR manager will have had prior discussions with all the employees who have been in contact with the new recruit.
+But this is only part of the interview: the other, very important part, consists of getting the new recruit to talk about and listen to his or her feelings on all subjects concerning the company (including the recruitment process in particular).

-For this active listening to be useful, the employee must be ready to accept criticism and question themselves.
-Under no circumstances should he put himself in opposition or justify himself, otherwise the dialogue will quickly stop.
-This “listening” part can also represent up to 70% of the time of the mid-term interview…
+For this active listening to be useful, employees must be prepared to accept criticism and to question themselves.
+Under no circumstances should they oppose or justify themselves, otherwise the dialogue will quickly grind to a halt.
+This "listening" part can account for up to 70% of the mid-term interview...

 What should the company be prepared to do?

-The professionalization of the recruitment process and those involved makes it possible to make recruitment more sustainable, without there being a magic formula for achieving 100% success.
+Professionalising the recruitment process and the people involved in it means that recruitment is more sustainable, although there is no magic formula for achieving 100% of success.

-Recruitment is a delicate process, the recruiter(s) sometimes make mistakes despite their experience.
-Even in the event of a perfect recruitment, the candidate can change his mind until the last moment.
-Hence the interest in questioning and continuously improving existing processes in the company, onboarding being one of the levers, sometimes not sufficiently taken into account...
+Recruitment is a delicate process, with the recruiter(s) sometimes making mistakes despite their experience.
+Even if recruitment is perfect, candidates can change their minds right up until the last minute.
+That's why it's so important to question and continually improve the company's existing processes, with onboarding being one of the levers that is sometimes not sufficiently taken into account...

 Our expert